oxinabox/oxinabox.github.io/_posts/2018-06-01-Julia-Favourite-New-Things.md

 One can also contrast `Array(Union{Nothing,T})` with `Array{Nullable{T}}` and `NullableArray{T}` from the deprecated [NullableArrays.jl](https://github.com/JuliaStats/NullableArrays.jl).

 It will be interesting to see exactly how `nothing` and `missing` play out in-practice.
-I feel like if all things go well, then in most circumstances operating with a `missing` should return a `missing` (i.e. properation), and operating with a `nothing` should throw an error (Much like a `NullReferenceError`).
+I feel like if all things go well, then in most circumstances operating with a `missing` should return a `missing` (i.e. propagation), and operating with a `nothing` should throw an error (Much like a `NullReferenceError`).

 ### [Use begin blocks when defining enum values](https://github.com/JuliaLang/julia/pull/25424)